Create Label Set

-You can use the following cURL command to create a label set and attach it to a project.
-Simply copy and paste the command, then replace:
+Use the following cURL command to create a label set and attach it to a project.
+Copy and paste it, then replace the following:

 Make sure to adjust these values according to your specific needs before running the command.